Prerequisite/Corequisite Key

 Psychoeducational Assessment

-3 credit hours
+3 to 3 credit hours

 P: EDUSP-320

 This course includes theoretical and practical study of the instruments and processes used for nondiscriminatory evaluation of students with disabilities in the areas of academic, social, and vocational function.
 Analysis of test construction, considerations of legal and ethical issues in the administration of specified tests and the interpretation of various scores, and Illinois Alternative Assessment are also discussed in this course.
 10 field experience hours.
+Offered fall.

 EDUSP 325

-Methods for Teaching Students With Disabilities
+Methods for Teaching Students with Disabilities

-3 credit hours
+3 to 3 credit hours

 P: EDUSP-324

 This course provides an examination and implementation of research-based effective strategies and materials for teaching students with disabilities from K to age 22 in the areas of academic, social and vocational function.
 Emphasis is on transfer and generalization in inclusive settings, including physical and academic prompts and adaptations.
 Focus is also on IEP development, responsive to Illinois learning standards and aligned with assessments, and inclusive of progress monitoring.
 15 field experience hours.
+Offered spring.

 EDUSP 326

-3 credit hours
+3 to 3 credit hours